KARE: Franken Ponders Net Neutrality Question For Sotomayor

 Newly installed Senator Al Franken (D-Minn.) plans to ask Supreme Court nominee Sonia Sotomayor about her view on network neutrality.

-That is according to KARE Minneapolis, which reported that Franken prepped with a team of lawyers over the weekend to talk about what he should and shouldn’t ask Sotomayor, whose confirmation hearing began in the Senate Judiciary Committee Monday morning.
+That is according to KARE Minneapolis, which reported that Franken prepped with a team of lawyers over the weekend to talk about what he should and shouldn't ask Sotomayor, whose confirmation hearing began in the Senate Judiciary Committee Monday.

 "I think I want to talk about judicial activism and separation of powers," Franken said at the meeting, according to KARE.
 "But I also want to deal with things [such as] net neutrality."